11

 Pair and Practice First

-Partner with someone from a different function to gain another perspective as you test running a few example sessions together.
+Partner with someone from a different function for more viewpoints as you test running a couple of example sessions together.

 Test AI Mapping in Advance

-Create a Space (folder) to experiment with prompts and AI-generated maps in your context.
+Create a Space (folder) to experiment with prompts and AI-generated maps for your organization.
 It builds trust and fluency before the first workshop.

 Walk in Their Shoes

 Join from a phone or incognito browser to see exactly what collaborators will experience.
-This insight sharpens your ability to guide.
+This will sharpen your ability to guide sessions.

 Demo with Real Teams

 Run a short demo session with a couple of teams or functional groups.
 Show them the speed, clarity, and collaboration nVeris unlocks.
 Practice in smaller demo/thought exercise type sessions before running formal workshops with a larger group.
-Cross-functional aha moments and discussions are where the magic begins.
+Cross-functional aha moments and discussions is where the magic happens.

 Choose the Right Segments